Death and the Sculptor: Work

 French's memorial, commissioned in 1889 and dedicated in 1893, depicts the Angel of Death gently taking the hand of a sculptor, or stone carver who is working on a sphinx figure very much like the one the brothers created.

 When the plaster cast of the work was in Paris to be cast into bronze it was exhibited at several salons, including the Salon de Champs de Mars where it was awarded a third-class medal, "only the second time an American had been so honored by the Parisian art world."

 The architectural setting was initially designed by architect C. Howard Walker, but this was redesigned by French's frequent collaborator Henry Bacon in 1914, and finally replaced in 1945 by one designed the Boston firm of Andrews, Jones Boscoe and Whitmore, at which time the location of the monument was changed.
 The bronze portion was cast in Paris by the Gruet Foundry.
 French and the Milmore family agreed to have four other casts of the piece done, which went to museums in Chicago, Philadelphia, Boston and St. Louis.

 The Chicago plaster was displayed at the World's Columbian Exposition, where it received good reviews.
 That cast was destroyed in 1949.

 In 1917, another version of the work was done, this time in marble for the Metropolitan Museum of Art in New York.
 It was carved by the Piccirilli Brothers, who carved virtually all of French's marbles.

+At the foot of the memorial is a bronze tablet with a epitaph by Milmore's sister: